for a more sensical society

 ________________________________________________________________________________________________________________________ |

-A SHORT LIST of nonsensical things - aka - Just Getting Stuff Off My Chest!
+Getting Stuff Off My Chest!

+SMELLS & BELLS!
+WINDCHIMES - There should be a law against them, and in many places there are.
+It is unfair to impose one's idea of what sounds good onto others.
 PERFUMES AND FRAGRANCES: Likewise, it's unfair to impose one's idea of what smells good onto others.
 Besides, some people are allergic to perfumes, and they can give many others headaches.
 Smell the roses, don't process them!

-It all sends the wrong message to women (and some men), young and old, that they are not 'good enough' as nature made them.
+TAKE IT OFF!
+TAKE IT ALL OFF!
+MAKE-UP, HAIR DYES, BOTOX & FACELIFTS It all sends the wrong message to women (and some men), young and old, that they are not 'good enough' as nature made them.
 Most men don't wear make-up, so why do women feel obliged to?
 What happened to equal rights?
-Besides, this stuff often makes most people look harsher.
-More importantly, these products and procedures can be full of toxic chemicals and seriously harmful to your health.
+Besides, this stuff often makes most people look harsher, if not freakish.
+More importantly, these products and procedures can be full of toxic chemicals and seriously harm your health.
 They're not good for your body, your brain, or our planet.
-Of course, there are exceptions to this advice for those who want or need plastic surgery for serious disfigurements.
 Just keep in mind, and I know it sounds old-fashioned, but true beauty does come from the inside, from your thoughts, your words, and your actions.

 FASHION?
-PEOPLE!
 GIVE THE WORLD A BREAK & DRESS WITH DISCRETION!
 Many countries don't want Western culture because, too often, the women and men dress and act like sluts and slobs.
 It's offensive and degrading for all concerned.
-Please, show some respect.
+Please, show some self respect.

 BLACK CLOTHES - Where's the funeral?!
 Why are so many people are wearing black clothes.
 It's sooo depressing! "... many use the color black to symbolize all things negative.
 Throughout history, this somber color has been tied to death and all things evil and bad.
 It evokes strong feelings of anger, aggression, fear, and sadness." www.VeryWellMind.com So, ditch the black and break out the COLORS!